Empower Your Practice

 AI Scribe Capabilities

-Ambient AI documentation is no longer a future feature—it is available today in several platforms.
-TherapyNotes TherapyFuel and Noterro both offer AI scribe functionality.
+Ambient AI documentation is no longer a future feature.
+It is available today in several platforms.
+TherapyNotes TherapyFuel offers AI scribe functionality.
 Clinicians report meaningful reductions in after-hours charting when using these tools.
 The key evaluation question is not whether AI scribe exists, but how accurate the drafts are for psychiatric note types and how easily clinicians can review and edit output before signing.

 Choosing an EHR by Practice Size